NUWCDIVNPT/stig-manager/clientV2/docs/app-management-appdata-import-export-implementation.md

 - **Export**: format selector (`GZip` default, `JSONL`) and **Download Application Data**.
 - **Import**: destructive warning and **Replace Application Data...**.

-The V2 application should use its existing `admin-transfer` route and administrator navigation guard, but must add runtime feature-flag filtering because this is absent today.
+The V2 application uses its `admin-transfer` route with the administrator navigation guard, a `meta.isEnabled` feature-flag predicate on the route, and the same predicate on the menu item definition.

 ### 8.2 Export interaction

 The authenticated download cannot assume a plain anchor can attach the bearer token.
-The legacy client sends the request description through its service worker, receives a temporary/downloadable URL, and navigates the window to it.
+Both clients send the request description through the service worker, receive a temporary/downloadable URL, and navigate the window to it; the V2 client falls back to a buffered authenticated fetch when no service worker controls the page.
 A replacement can instead use an authenticated streaming fetch and a platform download mechanism, but must avoid loading a large export into JavaScript memory if streaming-to-disk support is available.

 Show indeterminate activity rather than a percentage because the server does not know the final compressed size before streaming.

 ### 8.3 Import dialog

-The working dialog is modal, 500 by 400 pixels, and cannot be dismissed with Escape.
-It contains:
+The legacy dialog is modal, 500 by 400 pixels, and cannot be dismissed with Escape.
+The V2 implementation is an inline page section rather than a dialog, with the same elements:

 - a single-file picker limited in the UI to `.gz` and `.jsonl`;
 - a read-only, auto-scrolling status log;